Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Simulation studies

 The above experiments involve high-dimensional parameter spaces with as many as 1000 nuisance parameters.
 As a result, the assessment of the statistics requiring bootstrapping is demanding in terms of computational time and cost, even when parallel computing with a large number of cores is used.
 For this reason, the number of bootstrap samples is limited to $1000$ in all simulation experiments.

-The 4 blocks of rows in Table~\ref{tab:tails} give the estimated tail probabilities of the statistics of interest for the case $q=1000$ and $m=8$ for all four models considered.
-This combination of $q$ and $m$ was selected because it is the least extreme setting (compared to the most extreme $q = 1000$, $m = 4$) where departures from the expected behaviour in terms of the distribution of the statistics start becoming apparent; the results for all the other combinations of $q$ and $m$ are provided in the Supplementary Material.
+The three blocks of rows in Table~\ref{tab:tails} give the estimated tail probabilities of the statistics of interest for the case $q=1000$ and $m=8$ for all three models considered.
+This combination of $q$ and $m$ was selected because it is the least extreme setting (compared to the most extreme $q = 1000$, $m = 4$) where departures from the expected behaviour in terms of the distribution of the statistics starts becoming apparent; the results for all the other combinations of $q$ and $m$ are provided in the Supplementary Materials.
 The following sections give a more detailed discussion on the figures shown in Table~\ref{tab:tails}.